Why does System Data take so much disk space on Mac?

 What is the quickest way to reduce System Data?

-Obviously, it is to use a Mac cleaner app like CleanMyMac X and its System Junk module because it requires no effort on your part.
+Obviously, it is best to use a Mac cleaner app like CleanMyMac and its Cleanup tool because it requires no effort on your part.
 However, if you want to do it manually, then delete cache and log files and empty the Trash as the quickest fixes.

 Is it possible to prevent the accumulation of System Data on Mac?